Dante-U/Nervi/docs/tutorials/stairs.md

 after code

-## Wood straight stairs
+## Wood or Metal straight stairs

-This example with demonstrate how to align and spin a stairs in wood.
+This example with demonstrate how to align and spin a stairs in wood or metal.

 ```openscad-3D;ColorScheme=Tomorrow;Big
 include <Nervi/stairs.scad>